cheapsteak/npmcharts.com/README.md

     NODE_ENV=production npm run build

+## Development guidelines
+* **public** - directory should be dedicated only to compiled/copied files from **src** - directory.
+  It should be possible to delete directory completely and after **npm start** or **npm run build** everything should be as they were before the deletation.
+* All backend dependencies should be installed with **npm**.
+Browser dependencies should be installed with **bower** or with **npm**.

-## Adding 3rd party libraries
+### Adding 3rd party libraries
 **Note**: If the package you are looking for can be found in NPM it's much easier to install it from there.
 After installing packages from NPM they can be required without any of the following instructions.

     bower install jquery --save

-Now to use jQuery in your frontend code, you'll need to add jQuery to "browser" and "browserify-shim" sections of your package.json.
+Now to use jQuery in your frontend code, you'll need to add jQuery to "browser" section of your package.json.
 Your package.json should be something like this:

     ...

     "browser": {
       "jquery": "./bower_components/jquery/dist/jquery.js"
     },
-    "browserify-shim": {
+    "browserify-shim": {},
-      "jquery": "$"
-    },
     "browserify": {
       "transform": [ "coffeeify", "browserify-shim" ]
     }